amanmaurya7/codoc/README.md

 # Synchronize Your Thoughts, Elevate Your Documents

-CoDoc is a cutting-edge document collaboration tool designed to support real-time editing by millions of users simultaneously.
-Inspired by the capabilities of Google Docs but engineered for massive scalability and enhanced functionality, CoDoc aims to revolutionize how teams collaborate on documents.
+CoDoc is a collaborative document editor that allows multiple users to create, edit, and manage documents in real-time.
+The platform ensures secure user authentication, provides suggestion features, and supports saving documents in various formats for offline access.

 ## Key Features